AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import organization-structure-and-product-allocations.md

 ---

-## title: Export or import organization structure and product allocations
+title: Export or import organization structure and product allocations
 description: Learn how global administrators export and import organization hierarchy and product allocation data in the Global Admin Console using JSON, CSV, or XLSX.
 Applies to Enterprise.
+feature-set: Experience Cloud Services
+solution: Admin Console
+feature: Admin Console
+---

 # Export or import organization structure and product allocations